nsshommo/jaycuthrell.github.io/blog/_posts/2016-10-12-have-your-people-call-my-people.md

 The Promise of Artificial Intelligence
 ======================================

-Years from now, we will all look back at the marvel that wasn't AI but the marvel that was marketing adoption of the term AI as the word to search and replace for in copy that previously referred to _real time_, _social graph_, or the latest darling _on demand_.
+Years from now, we will all look back -- but not at the marvel of _AI_ but at the marvel that was marketing adoption of the term _AI_ as the word to search and replace for in copy that previously referred to _real time_, _social graph_, or the latest darling _on demand_.
 So, does the hype match the execution?